 What Am I Protecting?

 It is important to understand a surge protector doesn’t just protect your RV electrical system, it also protects what you have plugged into your RV electrical system.
 We aren’t even talking the safety related issues an electrical fire poses, we are discussing the cost of damaged electrical wire, power converters, and sensitive electronics like laptops and tablets plugged into the RV.
+The EMS-PT30X cost significanlty less than some of these items.
 How much would it cost to replace the TV in your RV?
 How much would it cost to replace a laptop or iPad if they received electrical damage?

 Protection Versus Detection

 As you research the various products on the market, you will find less expensive variations of the EMS-PT30X.
 Understand that some of these products only “detect” potential electrical issues but do not offer protection from them.
 They essentially only analyse the electrical circuit of what you are plugging into, they don’t continue to monitor the circuit and cut off power to the RV should conditions change.
 The Progressive Industries line of surge protectors do both.

 Additionally, some of them only detect voltage or check for proper wiring such as reverse polarity or open ground.
 Many of them do not detect frequencies which can damage electronics as well.